kousheekc/Interactive-Visual-Binary-Search-Tree/README.md

 # Interactive-Visual-Binary-Search-Tree
 Interactive and visual Binary Search Tree implemented using Python and Tkinter

-# Interactive-Visual-Binary-Search-Tree
-Interactive and visual Binary Search Tree implemented using Python and Tkinter

 In this project, I create a user interface for an interactive visual representation of a binary search tree.

 ## Requirements: